sasetz/fiit_template/lib.typ

 #import "localization.typ": localization
 // TODO: make a show rule for the reference, so that it automatically adds
 // appropriate name
+// TODO: describe the regular_pages argument and disable_cover in readme
+// TODO: add a proper acknowledgment to the template
+// TODO: GLOBAL: consider breaking down the function into smaller pages to help
+// improve the customizability of the template

 #let fiit-thesis(
   // theme of your thesis